codeurjc-students/2025-GoEventsNow/README.md

 - **Simulated Tickets Payment** 🔄:
     - Implementation of a simulated payment gateway system to simulate a secure payment process .
 - **Sentiment Analysis (AI Rating)** 🤖:
-    - Automatic processing of user reviews in events by using NLP (Natural Language Processing) to classify coments.
+    - Automatic processing of user reviews in events by using NLP (Natural Language Processing) to classify comments.
 The process works as follows:
         - Each comment receives a sentiment label (Positive, Neutral or Negative), a sentiment score (0.00-1.00) and a rating AI based on the review.
         - The interface displays and compares both user rating and AI rating for error detection and to improve the recommendation system.